outl1ne/create-frontend/docs/universal-react.md

  * @param props (optional) - This will get passed to the App component during render, and as the 2nd argument to getPageData.
  *              You will have to ensure that passing different props on server/client won't result in a different HTML,
  *              Otherwise you will get content mismatch errors during hydration.
+ * @param cspNonce (optional) - Sets the `nonce` attribute on the <script> element that create-frontend uses.
+ *                 Used for the script-src directive when implementing a content-security-policy.
  *
  * @return {{ content: String, context: Object }}
  */